AbhishekRS4/ML_SAR_Ships_Seg/README.md

 ## Model inference using ONNX
 * The ONNX model optimization is used to benchmark the inference time on the same GPU
-* The following table shows the starting inference time speedup with ONNX model optimization for the ConvNextV2-Tiny-DeepLabV3+ model
+* The following table shows the starting inference time speedup with ONNX model optimization for the ConvNextV2-Tiny-DeepLabV3+ model.
+It can be clearly seen that the avg inference time with ONNX model is higher than that of normal torch inference and AOT inductor compiled inference

 | Model method | Starting [first, second data samples] inference time (milli sec.) | Avg. inference time [other data samples] (milli sec.) |
 | ------------ | ------------------------------------ | ---------------|